mak9su4roi/rocketnotion/README.md

    $ pip install -r requirements.txt
 ```

 * Set DROPBOX_TOKEN to your Dropbox API key.
-You can create your personal Dropbox API [here](https://www.dropbox.com/developers/apps).
+You can create your personal Dropbox API key [here](https://www.dropbox.com/developers/apps).
 It should have following permissions:
 ![img](img/permissions.png)

 * launch app